 A link profile with backlinks that consistently meet these standards of quality is worth a lot of money.
 It’s sustainable, it’s difficult for competitors to replicate, and it’s POWERFUL.

-Think of the link building that you are currently doing, or have done before to your niche sites.
+Think of the link building that you are currently doing, or have done before to your blogs.
 Do the links you build fit that description?